rondevous/Telegram-Translation-QuickHacks/Parsing Critical Strings.md

-**Note: This method may not be perfect. https://t.me/translationtools/1411**
+**Note: This method varies from the [previous method](https://github.com/rondevous/Telegram-Translation-QuickHacks/blob/a31d1a1f74ec33e7885bbac03674b60e5273a948/Parsing%20Critical%20Strings.md) of removing criticals and reuploading the file for import**

 # Critical strings/keys on the Telegram Translations platform
 These type of strings are only translatable by official translators/coordinators of Telegram Translation.